 In the UK, over 1 billion animals are killed for food every year - 70% of which are living on factory farms.
 There are close to 800 ‘mega farms’ currently in the UK, which are US-style intensive farms that can hold up to 125 thousand broiler chickens, 82 thousand laying hens, 2,500 pigs, 700 dairy cows or 1,000 beef cattle.
 And, this number is rising.

 Factory farms are also destroying the planet; distributing gases and waste materials that are contributing to climate change, as well as poisoning our lakes and rivers.
-Animal agriculture is a leading cause of climate change, with at least 18% of greenhouse gas emissions, with a further 14.5% generated by land use change (mainly deforestation to clear land for food production).
+Agriculture is a leading cause of climate change.
+It is responsible for 8.5% of all global greenhouse gas emissions, with a further 14.5% generated by land use change (mainly deforestation to clear land for food production).
 This means that almost a quarter of global emissions stem from agriculture and related land use.”

 Our increasingly high demand for animal products has created systems like factory farms, but we do have a choice.
 We can choose not to support systems that put profit above animal welfare, or our health, by reducing our consumption of animal products and opting for more plant-based alternatives - and our #PlantBasedChallenge is a great place to start!

 Collectively we have the power to protect animals and the planet, but we need to #LiveKinder.
 Kinder in what we eat, kinder in what we do and kinder in how we treat animals and the planet.

 The decision to #LiveKinder can be found in everything we do, even in what we choose to eat.

 Judy decided to make a change for her dinner choices, want to see how?

 Place your cursor or finger over the image, click/tap, and erase the top image to see how Judy chose to #LiveKinder.